raybellwaves/xskillscore-tutorial/README.rst

 `launch | binder <https://mybinder.org/v2/gh/raybellwaves/xskillscore-tutorial/master?urlpath=lab>`_
 button at the top.

-You can also clone and run locally:
+You can also clone this repo and run locally:

 .. code-block:: bash